preetyloss/CustomFortniteBotLobby/README.md

 Change .env with your webhook url

 ## New Features
+- When the client is banned from Fortnite matchmaking, the bot have a special status.
 - Add a verification if all device info is present
 - Add stopTimer custom command
-- Add discord bot with a lot of features

 ## Discord Bot Commands
 - [✅] `/restart` : Restart the bot